-Most countertop water filters can remove chemicals like pesticides, herbicides and chlorine, as well as heavy metals, and some microorganisms.
-A growing number of countertop water filters include alkalization filters to remineralize water with calcium and magnesium for optimum taste.
+Most countertop water filters can remove chemicals like pesticides, herbicides, and chlorine, as well as heavy metals, and some microorganisms.
+The best countertop water filtration system can provide you with water that tastes as pleasant as bottled water.

-No, if you find black particles in your filtered water, it’s usually no cause for concern.
+No. If you find black particles in your filtered water, it’s usually no cause for concern.
 These are most likely carbon sediment from your filters, and aren’t harmful to your health.
-It’s recommended that you flush the filters appropriately, by running water through the system or manually refilling a pitcher 3 or 4 times, before you drink the water produced by your filters.

 If your water has gradually started to take on a bad taste or smell, it’s most likely that you need to change the filters in your countertop water system.